warguns/wp-reviews-hexagonal-architecture-example/Readme.txt

 == Description ==

 Manage your post reviews with that plugin, rich snippets are included (json-ld).
-It's also a plugin as a example to demonstrate hexagonal capabilities inside a wordpress plugin.
+It's also a plugin as a example to demonstrate hexagonal architecture capabilities inside a wordpress plugin.
+Please check The Repository at: [Github](https://github.com/warguns/wp-reviews-hexagonal-architecture-example) for more information.

 == Installation ==